PetraOleum/2016-Notes/Physiology and Pharmacology.markdown

     * Caused by electrical shock or cardiac ischemia
     * Started via re-entrant phenomena
     * Ventricular fibrillation
         * Lethal
+        * "Heart attack"
         * Need CPR to survive
         * Defibrillation makes the entire heart go into refractory period at same time
     * Atrial fibrillation
         * No P wave
         * Arrhythmia
         * Average heart rate is increased
         * QRST wave is normal
         * Generally not lethal as ventricle can still fill
         * Atrial fibrillation doesn't usually also mean ventricular fibrillation
         * Commonly caused by atrial enlargement from AV valve dysfunction
         * Efficiency of ventricular pumping decreased 20-30%
         * Irregular, fast heart rate due to irregular arrival of impulse to AV node
         * Treat with drugs that reduce excitability
         * Burn off bad conduction routes with a laser

+#### Cardiac cycle

+## Glossary

+ANS
+:   Autonomic Nervous System

+PNS
+:   Parasympathetic Nevous System

+SNS
+:   Sympathetic Nervous System

+Ganglion
+:   Knot of nervous tissue, or node of lymphatic system

+Bradycardia
+:   Abnormally slow heartbeat

+Tachycardia
+:   Abnormally fast heartbeat

+Paroxysmal
+:   Sudden reccurance of symptoms

+ECG
+:   Electrocardiogram

+Arrhythmia
+:   An abnormal rate of muscle contractions in the heart

+RSA
+:   Respiratory Sinus Arrhythmia

+Ectopic
+:   Out of place

+Ischemia
+:   Local anemia

+Anemia
+:   A deficiency of red blood cells

+SA node
+:   Sinoatrial node, the primary pacemaker of the heart

+AV node
+:   Atrial-ventricular node

+AV valve
+:   Atrial-ventricular valve

+P wave
+:   First wave in ECG; caused by depolarisation of the atrium

+Fibrillation
+:   Muscular twitching without coordination

+Vagus nerve
+:   A cranial nerve that interfaces with the PNS

 ## Footnotes